When moss appears on a lawn or in the grass, it often can be traced to one or two simple factors that are easy to identify.

 Fertilize the lawn

-- This will stimulate the growth of your lawn instead of that of the moss.
+- This will stimulate lawn grass growth instead of moss.

 - A moss-less lawn is, if anything, a lawn where the air circulates well!